 In recent years, doctors and scientists have studied the effects of diet on chronic kidney disease (CKD).
 This research has collected a lot of data about the impact that diet has on the most common conditions that lead to chronic kidney disease, such as diabetes and hypertension, or high blood pressure.
 Below I will walk you through the foods that are good for patients with chronic kidney disease and what foods to avoid.
 By practicing mindful eating and drinking, you can help your kidneys improve or better retain their ability to function.

-What foods are good for CKD?
+What foods are good for chronic kidney disease?

 What foods should you avoid if you have kidney problems?

-What drinks are recommended for CKD patients?
+What drinks are recommended for chronic kidney patients?

 Try to stay away from chemicals and artificial sweeteners.
-Alkaline water has been touted as having health benefits, however a plant-based diet has much less of an acid load than a diet that contains animal proteins.
+Alkaline water has been touted as having health benefits, however, a plant-based diet has much less of an acid load than a diet that contains animal proteins.

-Can you reverse CKD through diet changes?
+Can you reverse chronic kidney disease through diet changes?